sergerdn/bas-set-cpu-affinity/README.md

 - Dedicating specific cores to your main application for better performance
 - Assigning worker processes to different cores to prevent resource contention
 - Optimizing multiprocess applications by controlling CPU resource allocation
+- Automatically moving existing processes from main cores to worker cores at startup to free up resources
 - Especially helpful for servers without `GPUs`, where all processing loads (including browser processes that would normally use `GPU`) fall on the `CPU` and cores can easily become overloaded